up42/up42-py/docs/search_order.md

 <br>

-⏭️ Continue with the [Run an analytics workflow](30-second-example.md) chapter or see the advanced section!
+⏭️ Continue with the [Run an analytics workflow](30-second-example.md) chapter or see the advanced section.